Brintik/Web_Scraping/flipkart_web_scrapping/ReadMe.md

-flipkart_data_scraper.ipynb is a programm that helps to scrap data from flipkart for any given product type for the given fields mentioned below --
+flipkart_data_scraper.ipynb is a program that helps to scrap data from flipkart for any given product type for the given fields mentioned below --
 1. Price of the product (int)
 2. Name of the product (string)
 3. Rating (float)